Sterrhines (Sterrhinae) are a sub-family of the Geometer Moths (Geometridae) with some 2,800 described species.

 Maiden’s Blush – 2019 (NL)

 A moth with no eyelets on the front or rear wing is the Maiden’s Blush (Cyclophora punctaria).
-The base colour is light brownish-yellow with the rear wing slightly lighter in colour.
-Some specimens, especially the summer generation, have a large reddish blush on the front wing.
-Square reddish-brown spots can sometimes be seen near the inner edge corner.
-A reddish centre transverse line runs across the wings, sloping to the front edge at an angle of less than 90 °.
-The outer transverse line of dots is wavy and deviates near the inner edge of the wing towards the inner edge corner.
+The base color is light brownish-yellow with the hindwing slightly lighter in color.
+Some specimens, especially the summer generation, have a large reddish blush on the forewing.
+Square reddish-brown spots can sometimes be seen near the tornus.
+A reddish central transverse line runs across the wings, sloping to the costa at an angle of less than 90 °.
+The post-median line of dots is wavy and deviates near the inner edge of the wing towards the tornus.
 Sometimes the wings are speckled black.
 The flight period is from April to the end of August in two generations and the wingspan is 26-32mm.
 Host plant: Oak and Birch.
 Dutch name: Gestippelde oogspanner.
 Frisian name: –

 Riband Wave – 2009 (NL)

 The Riband Wave (Idaea aversata) basically has two clearly different variations.
-That difference is situated in the middle band.
+That difference is situated in the median band.
 On the light yellow-brown wings there are many dark grey scales and three, two of which are clearly visible, transverse lines.
-In some specimens, the band between the two outer transverse lines is dark-coloured, so that a clearly visible band runs over the wings.
-There is a clear dot on both the front and rear wings.
+In some specimens, the band between the two outer transverse lines is dark-colored, so that a clearly visible band runs over the wings.
+There is a clear dot on both the fore- and hindwing.
 The Riband Wave flies in two generations from June to September and the wingspan is 28-32mm.
-Host plant: Bedstraws, Wood Aven, dandelions and docks.
+Host plant: Bedstraws, Wood Aven, Dandelions, and Dock.
 Dutch name: Grijze stipspanner.
 Frisian name: Grize stipspanner.

 Small Dusty Wave – 2015 (NL)

-The Small Dusty Wave (Idaea seriata) has a clear centre spot on all wings.
-The inner and outer transverse lines are thin but always clearly visible.
-The fringe line along the trailing edge consists of alternating bows and dots and in some specimens, a yellowish colour can be seen in the fringe.
+The Small Dusty Wave (Idaea seriata) has a clear central spot on all wings.
+The ante-median and post-median lines are thin but always clearly visible.
+The fringe line along the termen consists of alternating bows and dots and in some specimens, a yellowish color can be seen in the fringes.
 The wings are further dark speckled.
 He flies in two generations from May to October and the wingspan is 19-21mm.
 Host plant: Herbaceous plants, including Ivy.
 Dutch name: Paardenbloemspanner.
 Frisian name: Hynsteblomspanner.

 Portland Ribbon Wave – 2018 (FR)

 I couldn’t find a Dutch name for the Portland Ribbon Wave (Idaea degeneraria).
 On the internet, there was an English and German name for this moth but no Dutch name.
 Possibly because this moth is hardly seen in the Netherlands.
-Therefore I derived a Dutch name from the foreign languages.
-This fairly large moth has two colours, brown and pale white.
-The outer part of the front and rear wings is pale white and the inner half brown, the part closest to the wing root being lighter brown.
-A clear black dot can be seen on both the front and rear wings.
+Therefore I derived a Dutch name from the foreign language.
+This fairly large moth has two colors, brown and pale white.
+The outer part of the fore- and the hindwing is pale white and the inner half brown, the part closest to the wing base is lighter brown.
+A clear black dot can be seen on both the fore- and hindwing.
 The flight period is from April to September in two generations and the wingspan is 26-31mm.
 Host plant: Dandelion and Knotgrass.
 Dutch name: Tweekleurige bandspanner.
 Frisian name: –

 Single-dotted Wave – 2019 (NL)

 A nice surprise in the light trap after a cloudy summer night was the Single-dotted Wave (Idaea dimidiata).
-The base colour of the wings is straw-coloured whitish to greyish light brown.
+The base color of the wing is straw-colored whitish to greyish-light brown.
 The black dots in the middle are always clearly visible.
-The central transverse lines are usually thin and faintly visible except for the dots on the veins.
-The outer transverse line is usually visible with the characteristic black tip at the leading edge.
-The fringe line is provided with a row of black dots and at the inner edge corner, there are striking closely adjacent black spots.
+The median transverse lines are usually thin and faintly visible except for the dots on the veins.
+The post-median line is usually visible with the characteristic black dot at the costa.
+The fringe line is provided with a row of black dots and at the tornus, there are striking closely adjacent black spots.
 The wingspan is 13-18mm.
 The flight period is from June to August and sometimes a second generation in September.
 Host plant: Cow Parsley and Burnet Saxifrage.
 Dutch name: Vlekstipspanner.
 Frisian name: Flekstipspanner.

 Small Fan-footed Wave – 2020 (NL)

-The Small Fan-footed Wave (Idaea biselata) with cream-coloured and dark speckled wings has a number of resembling species.
-A central black dot can be seen on both the front and rear wings.
-The centre transverse line on the front wing curves around this dot in a small arc.
-In the Small Dusty Wave (Idaea seriata), the middle transverse line runs close to the centre spot.
-Characteristic is the jagged outer transverse line with a grey-brown zoom field outside that is interrupted by an irregular light wave line.
-With the Single-dotted Wave (Idaea dimidiata), the zoom field only has a number of dark spots.
-In addition, the sharply deflected wingtip of the Small Fan-footed Wave is striking.
+The Small Fan-footed Wave (Idaea biselata) with cream-colored and dark speckled wings has a number of resembling species.
+A central black dot can be seen on both the fore- and hindwing.
+The median line on the forewing curves around this dot in a small arc.
+In the Small Dusty Wave (Idaea seriata), the median line runs close to the central spot.
+Characteristic is the jagged post-median line with a grey-brown zoom field outside that is interrupted by an irregular light wave line.
+With the Single-dotted Wave (Idaea dimidiata), the marginal area only has a number of dark spots.
+In addition, the sharply deflected apex of the Small Fan-footed Wave is striking.
 The wingspan is 15-20mm and the flight period runs from May to the end of September in one or sometimes two generations.
 Host plant: Various herbaceous plants and fallen leaves.
 Dutch name: Schildstipspanner.
 Frisian name: Skyldstipspanner.